aifimmunology/MATCHA/README.md

 * Zero-inflated modeling
 * A variety of data distributions (see glmmTMB families)

 As a result, the user can test for complex relationships, and generate statistically-informed causal hypotheses for their biological questions (gene regulatory networks, signaling cascades, drivers of proliferation, or disease progression, etc... ).
-Almost any data type can be imported to ChAI, which has been vetted with:
+Almost any data type can be imported to matcha, which has been vetted with:

 * scRNA-seq (Seurat)
 * scATAC-seq (MOCHA, directly compatible)